 When you have been arrested, whether for a misdemeanor or felony offense, the first thing that happens is that you will be booked into the jail through the police booking process.
-This could mean anything from a city or municipal jail to a county jail or even federal holding facility.
+This could mean anything from a city or municipal jail to a county jail or even a federal holding facility.
 The location you are taken to is affected by the type of crime you are accused of, the agency placing you under arrest and the area you are arrested in.

-Most often when you are arrested, you will be booked into county jail.
+Most often when you are arrested, you will be booked into the county jail.
 Once you are booked in, a process that can take up to several hours, the sheriff will have 24-48 hours, assuming it is not a weekend or holiday, to have you brought before a judge.

 This is called the initial appearance, a plea of not guilty is entered, and the judge will set a bond.

 What Rights Do I Have After I Am Arrested?

 Our first thought when we are accused of something is to defend ourselves or explain our side; this is not a benefit for you.
-Police, correction officers or other inmates can often seem friendly and act as if they can make thing easier for you if you tell your side, but they are simply trying to build a case, they are not trying to do you any favors.
+Police, correction officers or other inmates can often seem friendly and act as if they can make things easier for you if you tell your side, but they are simply trying to build a case, they are not trying to do you any favors.
 Never give statements and if asked to your response should always be, “Not without my lawyer.”